 Having made a name for himself in his home nation of Chile, recently auteur Sebástian Lelio has made the transition into English language films with ease, with both Disobedience and Gloria Bell.
-When in London promoting the latter, we sat down with him to present him with a whole new challenge: of running through his very favourite movies.
+When in London, we sat down with him to present him with a whole new challenge: of running through his very favourite movies.

 What’s the first film you ever fell in love with?
 Steven Spielberg’s E.T.
 I mean, the character is called Elliot and my last name is Lelio, so I was like ‘it’s Lelio!”.
 I identified so much with him, and I’ve always believed that there is more life in the Universe, so this film was really dealing with that with such eloquence that I was just a huge fan.
 I was a kid, you know.